cunnane/xloil/docs/source/xlOil_Cpp/Events.rst

 These are mostly documented under `Excel.Appliction <https://docs.microsoft.com/en-us/office/vba/api/excel.application(object)#events>`_

-The exceptions are  The `CalcCancelled` and `WorkbookAfterClose` Events which are not part of the Application object.
+The exceptions are the `CalcCancelled`, `WorkbookAfterClose`, `XllAdd` and `XllRemove` events which are not part of the Application object and are documented below.

 WorkbookAfterClose
 ------------------